GuillaumeUnice/ServiceWorkerTutorial/README.md

 **main.js**

-The file in order to install the Service Worker so you have to include it in HTML files and rewrite the correct path and filename of your Service Worker.
+It's the file to install the Service Worker so you have to include it in HTML files and rewrite the correct path and filename of your Service Worker.

 *See the TODO comment line 3 in this file.*

 **service-worker1.js**

-It's the file to make a simple CACHE in order to access at your application whithout connection.
+It's the file to make a simple CACHE in order to access at your application without connection.

 Add your file you want to Cache